 My husband and I recently schedules a photo session of our own.
 That’s right, we got on the other side of the camera.
-Somehow 5 years had flown by since our wedding and I realized we hadn’t had any professional photos taken since!
-So I messaged my friend Tiff, of Tiffany Scarlatto Photography, and she did an awesome job for us.
+Somehow 5 years had flown by since our wedding day and we hadn’t had any professional photos taken since!
+So I reached out to my talented friend Tiff, of Tiffany Scarlatto Photography, and she did a really awesome job for us.

 - Picked the space I wanted to decorate

-- Decided what type of wall art best fit that space and our taste
+- Decided what type of wall art best fit that space and taste

-- Previewed different configurations of wall art in that space
+- Previewed different sizes and configurations within that space and picked our favorite

-- Experimented with different images in our favorite configuration
+- Experimented with different images in our selected configuration